danilodevhub/star-wars-app/README.md

 - [ ] Implement caching for API responses
 - [ ] Add unit and integration tests
 - [ ] Implement pagination
-- [ ] It should be production ready (fix Redis issues for prod env)

 ## Contributing